 The ANL Physics Division, through its Minority Program, continues to attract highly qualified students who apply for participation in the programs of the Physics Division and other ANL divisions.
 The program is directed toward identification of physics departments with relatively strong programs and faculty interested in stimulating their students to pursue research, particularly in summer programs.
-Several returning, as well as new, minority physics majors participated in the ANL Summer Program during 1999.
-Over a dozen former participants are currently enrolled in programs leading to doctorates in physics.
-A Michigan State University student who spent several summers working with J. Nolen at ATLAS as an undergraduate is currently engaged in thesis research in accelerator physics under Nolen's direction.
-Another student at the University of Michigan is doing his thesis research in the ANL Physics Division.
+Several returning, as well as new, minority physics majors participated in the ANL Summer Program during 2000.
+More than a dozen former participants are currently enrolled in programs leading to doctorates in physics.
+A Michigan State University student who spent several summers at ATLAS as an undergraduate, has completed thesis research in accelerator physics under J. Nolen's direction.
+Another former underegraduate student is currently performing his thesis research in the Physics